MicrosoftDocs/PowerShell-Docs-Modules/reference/docs-conceptual/SecretManagement/get-started/understanding-secretmanagement.md

 **SecretManagement** does not currently work for Windows managed accounts.
 The module depends on both `$env:LOCALAPPDATA` folders to store registry information and Windows Data Protection APIs (DPAPI) for safely handling secrets with the .NET **SecureString** type.
-Windows managed accounts do not have profiles or `$env:LOCALAPPDATA`% folders and DPAPI doesn't support managed accounts.
+Windows managed accounts do not have profiles or `$env:LOCALAPPDATA` folders and DPAPI doesn't support managed accounts.